 Buyers can also hand enter the value, a picture or the URL of a non-participant competitor’s price or printed or digital coupon or discount in to a field allocated in any application integrated with “Price Setter” and have those prices or values beaten on the spot by the bidding functions of participant competitors.

-REAL-TIME BIDDING for Electronic Coupons, Discounts, and Deals
+REAL-TIME PRICING/DISCOUNTING/BIDDING for Dynamic Electronic Coupons, Discounts, and Deals

-Price Setter knows electronic coupons, discounts and deals better than any of the other mobile applications available, why? because Price Setter can generate arbitrated variable value coupons and arbitrated variable value discounts and deals by applying the same competition principles of REAL-TIME BIDDING using bidding parameters and functions custom set by their sponsors, meaning that the value of the coupons or the discount percentages adjust up or down automatically, that way the sponsors do not have to offer high fixed value coupons or discounts across the board all of the time, but only when or if necessary to compete with competitor’s coupons or discounts and only for each individual transaction.
+Price Setter knows electronic coupons, discounts and deals better than any of the other mobile applications available, why? because Price Setter’s platform can generate arbitrated variable value coupons and arbitrated variable value discounts and deals by applying the same competition principles of REAL-TIME PRICING/DISCOUNTING/BIDDING using pricing or discounting parameters and functions custom set by their sponsors, meaning that the value of the coupons or the discount percentages adjust up or down automatically, that way the sponsors do not have to offer high fixed value coupons or discounts across the board all of the time, but only when or if necessary to compete with competitor’s coupons or discounts and only for each individual transaction.

-REAL-TIME BIDDING for QR Codes, and UPC Codes
+REAL-TIME PRICING/DISCOUNTING/BIDDING for QR Codes, and UPC Codes

-Price Setter cloud database will eventually store millions of QR codes, UPC codes and other codes and operate as central source of code REAL-TIME BIDDING functions where manufacturers can deposit and store custom code bidding parameters and functions to their individual product codes and be able to offer via Sellers “variable value coupons” and “variable value discounts” to compete with coupons and discounts from similar products from other manufacturers; from Price Setter active Sellers and providers anywhere in the world can “pull” this stored data and integrate it in to searches and price quotes requested by Buyers and obtain an even better price, bypassing coupon printing and distribution and coupon processing and handling costs by the Sellers or service providers, clearing Houses and their Agents.
+Price Setter cloud database will eventually store millions of QR codes, UPC codes and other codes and operate as central source of code REAL-TIME PRICING/DISCOUNTING/BIDDING functions where manufacturers can deposit and store custom parameters and functions to their individual product codes and be able to offer via Sellers “variable value coupons” and “variable value discounts” to compete with coupons and discounts from similar products from other manufacturers; from Price Setter active Sellers and providers anywhere in the world can “pull” this stored data and integrate it in to searches and price quotes requested by Buyers and obtain an even better price or discount, bypassing coupon printing and distribution and coupon processing and handling costs by the Sellers or service providers, clearing Houses and their Agents.

 Price matching/re-pricing using REAL-TIME BIDDING is just another feature covered in Price Setter patent.
 Some of the above mentioned developers hold patents dated after Price Setter patent, others do not have a patent.